infokadze/infokadze/README.md

 My name is Igor and at the moment, I have 10+ completed apps for the third-party client, most of which were published on AppStore.
 All in all:

-- I develop using UIKit most of the times along with MVC+C or MVP+C using UserDefaults, Realm, Notification Center, Autolayout, CoreAnimation, TableViews, CollectionViews, JSON parsing,  Storyboard / Programmatic / NIBs mixed layout approach;
+- I develop using UIKit most of the times along with MVC+C or MVP+C using UserDefaults, Realm, Notification Center, Autolayout, CoreAnimation, TableViews, CollectionViews, JSON parsing,  Storyboard / Programmatic / XIB layout approach;

 - CocoaPods / Homebrew -> I feel comfortable with such as: FSCalendar, SDWebImage, YPImagePicker, SQLite.swift, iCarousel, SwiftFortuneWheel, Lottie, RealmSwift, SwiftLint, Eureka, youtube_ios_player_helper, UnityAds, Google AdMob, etc;